A Message from the Associate Director/Director of Training

 Dear Prospective Trainee,

+As of the start of the 2019-2020 academic year, we will have 11.45 FTE staff psychologists who will provide supervision and/or contribute to training.
+We have four social workers who can serve as therapy group co-facilitators clinical case managers, and clinical supervisors to social work students.
 We are identified as scientist-practitioners, with a clear commitment to deliver evidence-based services to diverse consumers.
 We strive to help our trainees deliver responsive, multiculturally competent, and effective services.
 We as trainers are committed to engage with our trainees to examine the assumptions that inform our work; these are inextricably linked to our life experiences and intersecting sets of privileged and oppressed identities.

 We deeply respect informed consent and evaluation processes; we strive for fairness and transparency in our supervisory and training roles.
-We work to be to responsive to our trainees’ input, so that we can provide a positive learning environment.
+We work to be responsive to our trainees’ input, so that we can provide a positive learning environment.

 Julie Corkery, Ph.D.